microsoft/WhatTheHack/000-HowToHack/WTH-Challenge-Template.md

 [< Previous Challenge](./Challenge-X-1.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-X+1.md)
 <!-- REPLACE_ME (this section will be removed by the automation script) -->

-*This is a template for a single challenge.
+***This is a template for a single challenge.
 The italicized text provides hints & examples of what should or should NOT go in each section.
-You should remove all italicized text and replace with your content.*
+You should remove all italicized & sample text and replace with your content.***

 ## Pre-requisites (Optional)